 Free entry into 3 mini-courses: The Very Basics of Note-Reading, Note-Reading, Level 2 and Introduction to Reading Rhythm.

 HI!
 I'm Catherine.
 I'm a classically-schooled cellist with Master's degree in music performance.
 I love expressing myself through music and I'm fascinated by everything it has to teach me.
 I'm a freelancer who performs with professional orchestras, chamber ensembles, in the studio, on film, and of course, on stage.
 I'm also a teacher and consider myself a student of many things.
 I absolutely love the idea that anyone can learn anything if they have a good teacher and a good attitude.
-For me, it's the truth.
+I know it's true because I have experienced it myself!
 Most of my classmates at university started private cello lessons even before going to school.
 At nine years old I got started playing cello in a school violin program and I didn't have a cello teacher for years.
 But with hard work, determination, and some awesome teachers later on, I was able to become the professional I am today.

 I'm excited to share my knowledge, to learn from you as well, and to find creative ways to help you on your musical path.